Jojoman147/ApisFrontWingmorphometry/README.md

 openpyxl 3.1.2

-We tested the program using Visual studio Comunity 2022 using Python 3.9
+We tested the program using Visual Studio Comunity 2022 using Python 3.9